opea-project/GenAIExamples/GenAIComps/llms/vllm/README.md

 # vLLM Endpoint Serive

-[vLLM](https://github.com/vllm-project/vllm) is a RESTful service that provides a simple way to interact with the vLLM API, which is eary to use for LLM inference and serving on [Intel products](https://www.intel.com/content/www/us/en/products/overview.html).
+[vLLM](https://github.com/vllm-project/vllm) is a RESTful service that provides a simple way to interact with the vLLM API, which is eerie to use for LLM inference and serving on [Intel products](https://www.intel.com/content/www/us/en/products/overview.html).
 Currently, the vLLM is supporting Intel CPU, and will be extended to Intel Gaudi accelerators soon.

 ## Getting Started